slaaggull-lgtm/slaaggull-lgtm/README.md

 ##  About Me

-I'm a software engineering student who believes that **great code is not just about making things work — it's about making them work beautifully**.
+I'm a first-year Software Engineering student who believes that great code is not just about making things work — it's about making them work beautifully.

 My journey started with curiosity: *Why does software break?
 How do programs think?
 What makes one solution better than another?* These questions pulled me deeper into the world of computer science, and I haven't looked back since.